arj03/ssb-browser-demo/README.md

 Also be sure to enable all 5 WASM options in chrome://flags/.
 Otherwise crypto will be super slow (like validate).

-The following patches from the patches folder are needed:
+The following patches (patch -p0 < x.patch) from the patches folder are needed:
  - epidemic-broadcast-fix-replicate-multiple.patch
  - flumeview-level-mkdirp.patch
  - ssb-ebt.patch